lomcgee/HD-EV-Equity-Map/README.md

 ### Saving Note
 Clear all outputs before closing/saving the jupyter notebook on a local machine.
 Saving without clearing outputs will make the final save incredibly large and can cause problems when trying to open the jupyter notebook again.

-For any questions contact Liam McGee, lomcgee@calpoly.edu or Nadia Panossian at nadia.panossian@nrel.gov.
+For any questions contact Liam McGee, lomcgee@calpoly.edu.